crpurcell/Intro_ML_Workshop/SETUP_COLAB.md

  * Go to the URL [https://colab.research.google.com](https://colab.research.google.com)
  * Log in to your Google account.
- * Click on the New Python 3 notebook from the File menu to create a new notebook.
+ * Click on the 'New Python 3 Notebook' link in the dialog box, or select from the File menu.
+This will open a Jupyter Notebook called 'Untitled0.ipynb' - you can rename this by clicking on the name.
  * Add a code cell to the notebook with the following code:

 ```